graphql-compose/graphql-compose-mongoose/README.md

   records?: RecordHelperArgsOpts;
   /** Customize payload.recordIds field.
 If false, then this field will be removed. */ recordIds?: PayloadRecordIdsHelperOpts | false;
+  /** Customize payload.error field.
+If true, then this field will be removed. */ disableErrorField?: boolean;
 }
 ```